EnricoMi/publish-unit-test-result-action/README.md

       path: "test-results/**/*.xml"
 ```

-Your dedicated publish-test-result-workflow then downloads these files and runs the action there:
+Your dedicated publish-test-results workflow then downloads these files and runs the action there:

 ```yaml
 publish-test-results: